The Lion, the Witch and the Wardrobe: Reception

 Lewis very much enjoyed writing The Lion, the Witch and the Wardrobe and embarked on the sequel Prince Caspian soon after finishing the first novel.
-He completed the sequel by end of 1949, less than a year after finishing the initial book.
-The Lion, the Witch and the Wardrobe had few readers during 1949 and was not published until late in 1950, so his initial enthusiasm did not stem from favourable reception by the public.
+He completed the sequel by the end of 1949, less than a year after finishing the initial book.
+The Lion, the Witch and the Wardrobe had few readers during 1949 and was not published until late 1950, so his initial enthusiasm did not stem from favourable reception by the public.

 While Lewis is known today on the strength of the Narnia stories as a highly successful children's writer, the initial critical response was muted.
 At the time, children's stories being realistic was fashionable; fantasy and fairy tales were seen as indulgent, appropriate only for very young readers and potentially harmful to older children, even hindering their ability to relate to everyday life.
-Some reviewers considered the tale overtly moralistic or the Christian elements overstated attempts to indoctrinate children.
+Some reviewers considered the tale overly moralistic, or the Christian elements overstated attempts to indoctrinate children.
 Others were concerned that the many violent incidents might frighten children.

 Lewis's publisher, Geoffrey Bles, feared that the Narnia tales would not sell, and might damage Lewis's reputation and affect sales of his other books.
 Nevertheless, the novel and its successors were highly popular with young readers, and Lewis's publisher was soon eager to release further Narnia stories.